• Top List

 GoalsGamesClub/s

-After a tough first stint with Chelsea between 2014-16, Salah returned to the Premier League in 2017 with Liverpool and has since become a household name.
+After a tough first stint with Chelsea between 2014-16, Mohamed Salah returned to the Premier League in 2017 with Liverpool and became a household name.

 The Egypt international is rated as one of the best attackers in the world and his record backs it.
-In only 167 games, he has scored 107 goals and won the Golden Boot twice.
-He won Player of the season in 2017/18 and helped Liverpool end a 30-year wait for Premier League glory in 2019/20.
+In over 200 games, he has scored more than 150 goals and won the Golden Boot three times.
+He claimed Player of the Season prize in 2017/18 and helped Liverpool end a 30-year wait for Premier League glory in 2019/20.

 Salah surpassed Ivorian legend Didier Drogba to become the top African scorer in the Premier League era in style by scoring a hat-trick in Liverpool’s 5-0 win at Manchester United in October 2021.